RIKEN-RCCS/lens3/v2/doc/design-notes.md

 That is, when trying to put an object by a readonly-key or to put an object to a download-bucket without a key (never happens in Lens3-v2.1 because checkes on keys are done in Lens3).

+- Lens3 assumes a proxy (an http front-end) terminates SSL connections and performs authentications.
+It expects to receive a user identity in an http header X-REMOTE-USER.

+- Lens3 assumes a running environment isolated from users.
+MinIO runs as a user process and thus a user can kill/stop the process.
+It is not a problem because another MinIO process will be started and the operation will continue.
+However, stopping the MinIO processes will leave zombies (due to the behavior of sudo).

+- Heartbeating may not be useful, because the configuration "backend_awake_duration" is usually short.
+The backend may be stopped before heartbeating failure reaches a preset count.

+- sudo and SIGSTOP (???): A sudo shows a peculiar behavior at a stop
+signal: It stops itself when a subprocess got stopped.
+A sudo process (which runs as a root) can be stopped by a user, because the MinIO runs as a usual user under sudo.
+This results in the MinIO process is never waited for.